Plaintiffs and Defendants ... Making the Best of Your Day in Court

-While you're waiting for your hearing date, it's important to prepare your case or defense as thoroughly as you can.
+While you’re waiting for your hearing date, it’s important to prepare your case or defense as thoroughly as you can.
 Double-check your facts.
 Ask important witnesses to attend the hearing.
 Gather all of the evidence you think you may need.
-Prepare.
+Prepare any needed charts or other exhibits.
+Decide what you’ll say to the judge.

 Organize your thoughts and evidence to make your claim as easy as possible to understand.
 Prepare a written outline of the important facts and the points you intend to make to the judge.
 Try to think of the questions the judge might ask, and of any available evidence that supports your answers and that you can bring to court.
 Also try to think about what the other party is likely to say, and about what evidence the other party may bring to court.